Recall all the stories telling us how Likud and Benjamin ("Bibi") Netanyahu had won a great victory at the polls on March 17th ???

 Overpromising the Foreign Ministry has led to withdrawal of Yisrael Beitenu (a.k.a. "the Russians.")
 This is a secular party.
 Nationalists.
 6 Knesset seats.
 Their interests are not compatible with details of the deals Netanyahu cut with Shas, UTJ and now Jewish Home.

 Turning Israel from a Jewish State into a theocracy with 12% to 15% of its electorate residents/citizens of other countries ???
-And a debilitated Supreme Court?
-I wonder how many March 17th voters thought that those changes were on the table?
+And a debilitated supreme Court?
+I wonder how many March 17th voters would have thought those changes were on the table?